-At a national level, there have been two highly relevant projects carried out by the University of Lancaster (UK) that reveal the importance of listening to young people's opinions, and of channeling their willingness to participate in both the recovery process and the establishing of resilience strategies for their communities.
+At a national level, there have been three highly relevant projects carried out by the University of Lancaster (UK) that reveal the importance of listening to young people's opinions, and of channeling their willingness to participate in both the recovery process and the establishing of resilience strategies for their communities.

-The first project was entitled "Flood, Vulnerability and Urban Resilience: a real-time study of local recovery following the floods of June 2007 in Hull".
+It all began with the project "Flood, Vulnerability and Urban Resilience: a real-time study of local recovery following the floods of June 2007 in Hull".
 Although this was not child-centered research, the approach of the project, based in participatory methods and interactive working between participants, researchers and stakeholders, demonstrated the central role children had in the personal accounts of participants.
 The project included a qualitative account of diverse flooding experiences, with 44 people keeping weekly diaries over an 18-month period.
 These diaries revealed that the effect the floods had upon children was a widely held and prominent concern, with many people reporting that although children initially found the situation exciting, they experienced problems later as their lives changed in ways they would not have anticipated or desired.
 Simultaneously, family members were affected through the nature of their relationships with the children: for instance, parents felt guilty, believing they had let their children down and failed in their responsibilities, and grandparents missed the comfort and support from their grandchildren's visits.
-There was also a general feeling of frustration when undertaking

-Flood vulnerability and urban resilience: a real-time study of local recovery following the floods of June 2007 in Hull simple tasks with children, and disruptions to care work after the flooding.
+There was also a general feeling of frustration when undertaking simple tasks with children, and disruptions to care work after the flooding.
 Thus, children were seen rather as a problem than a resource, as was implicit in the Hull City Council FLOSS (Flood Support System) database typology of "household by tenure and vulnerability category" mentioned in the Final Report.
 This typology gives the Golden category to households with residents over 60 years of age, people with disabilities and single parents with at least one child under five.
+As this project raised the alarm that noone was asking the children about how they were coping, the same research team decided to carry out two additional pieces of work with flood- affected children and young people.